In this article, we will what is a full-text search engine and how you can create one using expertrec full-text search engine.

 Weighted Search Results:

-- Once the crawling and indexing is complete, you will get a crawl complete message.
-Now you can copy paste the code to your website and start using the full text search engine.
+- Once the crawling and indexing are complete, you will get a crawl complete message.
+Now you can copy-paste the code to your website and start using the full-text search engine.